ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ---

-## basic functionality
+## low level functionality

 - logging
 - saving of agent & env setup
 - tensorboard
 - saving and analyzing environment historiees
 - test suite
-- training and testing experiments
 - spaces
 - wrapping gym envs

+In progress

 - loading memories
 - test and train expts
 - early stopping
-- memory olympics (ask audience which is quicker?)

-Go into detail on - spaces, memories
+---

+## spaces

-Global space from spaces (I think go into detail on spaces) Space design is fundamental to the library - because it is code that interacts both with agents and environments
+Space design is fundamental to the library
+- code that interacts both with agents and environments

-Show simple changes like
+---

+## shape dict

 use of shape dict, use of named tuple space.observation_space_shape -> space.observation_space.shape

-use of a default dict for the info dict - can add and remove keys as wanted

-Naive agents as baselines - helpful to confirm the performance of environments (ie we have a baseline agent that we know with perfect forecasts will never lose money, and then in simulation it does that, it suggests the environment is capturing the dynamics)

-Naive agents also offer benefit of comparison with learning agnets (two benefits)

 ---

-## removing functionality
+## default dicts

-previously supported processors and schedulers

-now using tensorflow for this (batch norm layer for Bellman target processing)
+used to create the info dict

+easily turned into a dataframe

 ---

 ## tools

+`python setup.py develop`

 dl libraries - keras -> tf